-- III.
+- B. General conditions of Use - 1.
+Only current Guild members may use an official logo and only for Guild-related business.
+Example: Guild members teaching classes sponsored by OWG may use the logo.
+Guild members teaching classes for other organizations or privately may not use the logo. - 2.
+If unsure if logo use is allowed, consult with the Board of Directors. - 3.
+See Operational Procedure for usage instructions. - IV.
 Publications The following are the Guild's publications.
-For more detail, refer to individual committee documents. - A. Newsletter: The official publication shall be titled The Olympia Weavers Guild Newsletter.
+For more details, refer to individual committee documents. - A. Newsletter: The official publication shall be titled The Olympia Weavers Guild Newsletter.
 It shall be published every month that the Guild meets and members shall receive a copy. - B. Yearbook and Resource Guide: Published yearly in September, this publication includes a list of Guild Directors and Officers, current members, committee Chairs, programs and workshops for the current year.
-Grant information, properties available for rent, and sponsored advertising information may also be included. - C. Website: Updated regularly, the Guild website

-(www.olympiaweaversguild.org) provides the community and Guild members with information regarding the Guild and Guild activities.
+Grant information, properties available for rent, and sponsored advertising information may also be included. - C. Website: Updated regularly, the Guild website (www.olympiaweaversguild.org) provides the community and Guild members with information regarding the Guild and Guild activities.
 See Communications Committee document. - D. Bylaws, Policies and Operational Procedures are posted on the Guild website.
 Copies are available in the library. - E. Responsibilities for publications are referenced in the relevant Committee Document.

-IV.
-Confidentiality and Access
+V. Confidentiality and Access

 - A. Any individual with special needs is asked to contact the Membership Chair or email via website information contact and efforts will be made to accommodate them. - B. General photos or video recording of Guild meetings is not permitted.
 Anyone wanting to photograph specific artwork must have permission of the artist. - C. Photographs may be taken at Guild meetings during Showcase and at Guild sponsored events by the Historian.
 Members may express their wish not to have their photographs taken or used by the Guild.
 See Procedure. - D. Member names, address, and contact information is published annually in the Yearbook, which is distributed only to members and Yearbook advertisers.
 Members may express their wish to exclude their address or contact information from being published in the Yearbook.
-See Procedure. - E. Books and records are made available to member request for inspection and copying.
+See Procedure. - E. Books and records are made available to member requests for inspection and copying.
 Members may request to exclude their address or contact information from books and records requests.
 See Operational Procedure.